What If... Ultron Won?

 "What If...
 Ultron Won?" is the eighth episode of the American animated television series What If...?, based on the Marvel Comics series of the same name.
-It explores what would happen if the events of the Marvel Cinematic Universe (MCU) film Avengers: Age of Ultron (2015) occurred differently, with Ultron using the Infinity Stones to kill virtually all life in the universe after successfully transferring his consciousness into Vision's body.
+It explores what would happen if the events of the Marvel Cinematic Universe (MCU) film Avengers: Age of Ultron (2015) occurred differently, with Ultron using the Infinity Stones to eliminate all life in the universe after successfully transferring his consciousness into Vision's body.
 It also serves to set up the first season's finale, as Ultron finds a way to traverse to other universes (established in the previous episodes), threatening the balance of the multiverse.
 The episode was written by story editor Matthew Chauncey and directed by Bryan Andrews.

 Jeffrey Wright narrates the series as the Watcher, with this episode also starring the voices of Jeremy Renner, Lake Bell, Toby Jones, Ross Marquand (Ultron), Josh Keaton, Mick Wingert, Alexandra Daniels, and Benedict Cumberbatch.
 The series began development by September 2018, with Andrews joining soon after, and many actors expected to reprise their roles from the MCU films.
 Animation for the episode was provided by Flying Bark Productions, Squeeze, and Stellar Creative Lab, with Stephan Franck serving as head of animation.

 "What If...
 Ultron Won?" was released on Disney+ on September 29, 2021.
 Critics praised the episode for its visuals, action, high-stakes storyline, and the vocal performances of Wright, Renner and Bell, but criticized certain aspects of the story.